generation-org/jfsjd-final-project/task-10/README.md

        }
    ```

-3. Add a call to the `uploadItem` function inside the scope of `addItem` function, you could call it after the items are stored on the `localStorage`.
+3. Add a call to the `uploadItem` function inside the scope of `addItem` function(you could call it after the items are stored on the `localStorage`).

 > #### Test Your Code!
 >